apache/activemq-artemis-console/artemis-console-extension/artemis-extension/DEV.md

 2. `corepack` is documented [at Yarn page][13] and [at Node.js page][14] and is (as of April 2025) the recommended way to deal with Node package managers as Yarn.
 3. Main purpose of `corepack` is to find nearest `package.json` file and its `packageManager` field and delegate the package management to project-specific package manager.
 4. `corepack use yarn@latest` is the way to add `packageManager` field to your `package.json` and later, `yarn set version x.y.z` can be used to update this version
-5. I found it really handy, clear and transparent to use this additional option:
+5. This additional option is really handy, clear and transparent:
 ```console
 $ yarn set version 4.9.1 --yarn-path
 ➤ YN0000: Downloading https://repo.yarnpkg.com/4.9.1/packages/yarnpkg-cli/bin/yarn.js